-Egypt: COP27 Focus should be climate, not jailed activist | Headlines
+Egypt: COP27 focus should be climate, not jailed activist | Headlines

-The focus of the UN conference on climate change should be the negotiations to reduce emissions and not an Egyptian activist who is on a hunger and water strike, Egypt's foreign minister said on Thursday.
+Egypt's foreign minister said Thursday that the focus of the UN climate talks being hosted in his country should be efforts to tackle global warming and not a jailed Egyptian activist who is on a hunger strike.

-Asked about the case of Alaa Abdel-Fattah, now in a prison hospital after going on hunger strike over his imprisonment, Sameh Shoukry, who is both foreign minister and the president of this year's summit, made clear it was not a priority for him as chair of the 27th annual climate talks, known by their acronym COP27.

-"I concentrate on highlighting the importance of the COP and trying to the focus attention of the parties and the international community and the civil society on the existential challenge related to climate change," he said.
+Prison authorities intervened medically on Thursday in the case of Alaa Abdel-Fattah, who stopped eating or drinking in protest over his imprisonment.
+Asked about his fate, Egypt's Foreign Minister Sameh Shoukry made clear that as chair of this year's COP27 climate talks the issue was not a priority.

 Shoukry suggested such concerns could distract from some countries' failure to live up to their climate commitments.

-"We have intervened and today all prices have been slashed by 50 per cent, and water and the soft drinks will be provided for free as a matter of courtesy and at the intervention of the presidency," Shoukry told The AP.
+“We have intervened and today all prices have been slashed by 50%, and water and the soft drinks will be provided for free as a matter of courtesy and at the intervention of the presidency,” Shoukry told The AP.

-"Other issues that are not directly pertaining to the climate might detract from the attention and relieve, potentially, and give justification to maybe those who would prefer to concentrate on other issues to avoid having to deal with what they need to do, how they need to implement their obligations and responsibilities." ''It is up to the parties to put the emphasis on the issues that are most important to them," he said.

-The Nov.
-6-18 talks have moved from high-levels appeals for more climate action, heard from world leaders early in the week, to the nitty-gritty stage of negotiations.

 “This in itself is a positive development and one that we should hail,” said Shoukry.
 “What happens next is going to be dependent on the degree of flexibility that the parties will demonstrate.”
 “As presidency we will certainly provide the opportunity for as much progress as possible on the agenda item and hopefully we will have a landing zone that will be satisfactory to all the parties,” he said.